Brunch & Batter

 Angled view of baked Italian pignoli cookies on a baking sheet covered with white parchment paper.
 One cookie has a bite taken out.

-• Almond paste: Be sure to use the real deal for this, not marzipan.
-Almond paste is coarser, less sweet and holds up in baking.
-You can find almond paste in well stocked grocery stores, but if you have a bakery you love, I usually ask them to sell me some almond paste.
-You will need one pound for these cookies.
+• Almond paste- Be sure to use the real deal for this, not marzipan.
+Almond paste is coarser, less sweet, and holds up in baking.
+You can find almond paste in well-stocked grocery stores, but if you have a bakery you love, I usually ask them to sell me some almond paste.
+For store-bought- I like the Solo brand- they come in 8-ounce boxes, so I grab 2 boxes (16 ounces or 1 pound) for this recipe.

-• Pine Nuts: Pine nuts are the edible seeds of pine.
+• Pine nuts- Pine nuts (or pignolis in Italian) are the edible seeds of pine.
 They can get pretty expensive especially when finding them in specialty and local grocery stores.
-You can buy in bulk online or at Costco, however even this can cause some sticker shock.
+You can buy them in bulk online or at Costco, however, even this can cause some sticker shock.
 If they are not in your budget, a good alternative is sliced almonds.

 Angled view of baked Italian pignoli cookies on a baking sheet covered with white parchment paper.
 One cookie has a bite taken out.